-Of equal importance, is Council's commitment to operating under a service delivery model that is sustainable, equitable and accessible.
-I am happy to report that Council has once again finished the financial year in a strong financial position, with adequate reserves set aside to continue to fund major infrastructure projects.
+Council has finished the last financial year in a strong financial position, with adequate reserves set aside to continue to fund current and future planned infrastructure projects.

-Council's financial health check shows that Council's financial indicators are within both local government and TCorp benchmarks and Council's rate increase for the year was pegged at 3.4% in accordance with State Government rate pegging.
+Council's financial health check again shows that Council's financial indicators are excellent and exceed local government benchmarks, despite rates being pegged and no special rate variations applied for.